Ronald A. Peterson Law Clinic Faculty

 Associate Professor of Law

-B.A., cum laude, Harvard University, Sheldon Prize Fellowship; J.D., Columbia University, James Kent Scholar
+B.A., Harvard University, Sheldon Prize Fellowship; J.D., Columbia University, James Kent Scholar

-Professor Antkowiak has worked with a number of institutions on human rights matters.
-Among other positions, he was a senior attorney at the Inter-American Court of Human Rights of the Organization of American States, and served as a special assistant to Oscar Arias, Nobel Peace Laureate and President of Costa Rica.
-Just prior to his arrival in Seattle, he taught a seminar on human rights law at the George Washington University Law School, as well as directed the Access to Justice Program at the Due Process of Law Foundation.
+Prior to his arrival in Seattle, Antkowiak held a variety of positions in the field of human rights: senior attorney at the Inter-American Court of Human Rights of the Organization of American States; special assistant to Oscar Arias, Nobel Peace Laureate and President of Costa Rica; and director of the Access to Justice Program at the Due Process of Law Foundation, among others.

 Director, Ronald A. Peterson Law Clinic